 The local communities we operate within have benefited from our services in the following ways:

-- Investment in Haverhill leisure centre; a new gym, yoga and wellbeing facility; kids play and clip and climb frames offers a broader range of services and increased accessibility
+- Investment in Newmarket Leisure Centre; a new gym, the introduction of e-gym, improved reception area and café, and soft play, offers a broader range of services and increased accessibility

 Individuals have benefited from our services in the following ways: